Nameless Rumia's Wiki

 Shift_JIS art

-ASCII art (アスキーアート, Asukī Āto), or AA, is text-based visual art that utilizes the Shift JIS character set from Japanese Windows computers.
-Some non-Japanese users may call it Shift_JIS art or SJIS art in order to differentiate it from the various forms of ASCII art.
+ASCII art (アスキーアート), often shortened to AA, is text-based visual art which uses the Shift JIS character set used on Japanese computers.
+Outside of Japan, it might be called Shift_JIS art or SJIS art to differentiate it from the ASCII art in the character sets we're familiar with.

 Requirements